$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Introduction

-We are interested in pursuing this line and studying the polynomial $\Lambda_N(\beta_{n})$ on its own and to investigate geometrically its behaviour with respect to the isotopy of the closure.
-Moreover, Gukov and Manolescu constructed in \cite{GM} a two variable power series from knot complements.
-They conjectured that it gives a knot invariant recovering the loop expansion of $J_N$.
-It would be interesting to study asymptotic limits of $\Lambda_N(\beta_{n})$.
-In addition, we are interested in investigating possible relations between this model and the Gukov-Manolescu power series.
+These topological models lead to further developments in \cite{Cr0}, where we present a topological model for the level $\mathcal N$ Witten-Reshetikhin-Turaev invariants for $3$-manifolds, as state sums of Lagrangian intersections in a fixed configuration space in the punctured disc.
+Further on, in \cite{Cr} we use the current paper in order to prove that the colour $N$ coloured Jones and Alexander invariants are both specialisations of a graded intersection between two fixed Lagrangians in a symmetric power of the surface.

-On the other hand, we want to study geometrical categorifications for these quantum invariants.
-The embedded Lagrangians from above and their explicit form provide a proper context for this question.
-It would be interesting to investigate for the case of the Jones polynomial relations between the Lagrangians defined by Seidel-Smith and Manolescu ( \cite{SM}, \cite{M1}, which is known to give a geometrical categorification) and our Lagrangians.
+Pursuing this line, we are interested in studying geometrically the behaviour of $\Lambda_N(\beta_{n})$ and $\Omega_N(\beta_{n})$.
+Gukov and Manolescu constructed in \cite{GM} a two variable power series from knot complements, and conjectured that it is a knot invariant recovering the loop expansion of $J_N$.
+It would be interesting to study asymptotic limits of $\Lambda_N(\beta_{n})$ and to investigate possible relations between this model and the Gukov-Manolescu power series.
+In \cite{W}, Willets defined algebraically a knot invariant which recovers the $N^{th}$ coloured Jones polynomial and the $N^{th}$ coloured Alexander polynomial divided by the Alexander polynomial.
+His formula works for knots (not for links) but it is a knot invariant.
+Our models recover exactly the $N^{th}$ coloured Jones and the $N^{th}$ coloured Alexander polynomials and work for any link.
+It would be interesting to compare the two results.